 Removing milk from the breasts is the best way to tell your body to make more.
 Letting your baby nurse often, day and night – even when it seems there can’t possibly be any milk left in your breasts – is vital to healthy milk supply.

 Obvious perhaps, but I just thought I should say that drinking a nice smoothie doesn’t replace frequent breastfeeding!
 (After breastfeeding three babies I feel qualified to say this!
-Not medically qualified, just mum-qualified!)
+Not medically qualified, because this is NOT medical advice, just mom-qualified!)